Kim Forde-Mazrui

 After law school, Forde-Mazrui served a year as judicial clerk to Judge Cornelia G. Kennedy of the U.S. Court of Appeals for the Sixth Circuit.
 He then practiced two years at Sidley & Austin in Washington, D.C.
 He is admitted to practice law in Michigan, Washington, D.C., the U.S. Court of Appeals for the Sixth Circuit and the U.S. District Court for the Eastern District of Michigan.

 At Virginia, Forde-Mazrui has also served as the Barron F. Black Research Professor and the Justice Thurgood Marshall Distinguished Research Professor of Law.
-In 2003, he was appointed the inaugural director of the Center for the Study of Race and Law.
+In 2003, he was appointed the inaugural director of the Center for the Study of Race and Law, and has served in that role several times since then, ending his most recent term in 2023.
 The Black Law Students Association has twice awarded him the Service to BLSA Award.
 UVA’s Office of Equal Opportunity Programs named him an “EOP Champion” in 2009, and UVA selected him as the winner of the 2013 John T. Casteen III Diversity-Equity-Inclusion Leadership Award.

 Scholarship Profile: Examining Race and Law (Virginia Journal 2005)